 Xavier Güell Born in Barcelona in 1956, Xavier Güell studied in the conservatories of Barcelona and Madrid.
 For many years, he was a well-known conductor in Spain and abroad, working with Franco Ferrara in Italy, Sergui Celibidache in Germany, and Leonard Bernstein in the United States.
 Responsible for premiering some of the greatest composers of our time, Güell has played a major part in promoting contemporary music throughout Spain.
 Güell's first book, La música de la memoria, published in 2015, enraptured thousands of readers with his tales of musical genius.
 In 2017, he published the novel Los prisioneros del paraíso.
 His third novel, Yo, Gaudí, followed in 2019.
-From 2021, he develops Cuarteto de la guerra [The War Quartet], a challenging novelistic tetralogy about music and power in the 20th century.
-The four volumes deal with the profound relationships of four musicians with their music: Bartók, Strauss, Shostakóvich and Schoenberg.
-LAST TITLES PUBLISHED IN GALAXIA GUTENBERG - 2015 La música de la memoria (The Music of Memory) - 2017 Los prisioneros del paraíso (Prisoners in Paradise) - 2019 Yo, Gaudí (I, Gaudí) - 2021 Cuarteto de la guerra.
-I. Si no puedes yo respiraré por ti (The War Quartet.
-I. If You Can't I'll Breath for You) - 2022 Cuarteto de la guerra.
-II.
-Nadie logrará conocerce.
-(The War Quartet.
-II.
-No One Will get to Know One Another)
+From 2021, he develops Cuarteto de la guerra [War & Music Quartet], a challenging novelistic tetralogy about music and power in the 20th century.
+The four volumes deal with the profound relationships of four musicians with their music: Bartók, Strauss, Shostakovich and Schoenberg.
+LAST TITLES PUBLISHED IN GALAXIA GUTENBERG - 2015 La música de la memoria (The Music of Memory) - 2017 Los prisioneros del paraíso (Prisoners in Paradise) - 2019 Yo, Gaudí (I, Gaudí) - 2021 Béla Bártok en el exilioi (Béla Bártok in Exile) - 2022 Richard Strauss v el nazismo (Richard Strauss and the Nazis) - 2024 Shostakovich contra Stalin [Shostakovich against Stalin] Music and literature are two artistic vocations that I have lived as a continuity.
+When I write I give words sound and interpret my characters.
+I know them deeply, I have played their greatest creations as if they were my own and I aspire to be the medium that gives life to their intimate worlds.
+Xavier Güell